 - Step 5:

-- Insert an identifier for the dosimetry.
+- Select the calibration for the dosimetry.

-- Select the film.
+- Select Channels:

 - Step 7: